Beatport: 2016–present: SFX re-organization, LiveStyle

-In May 2019, Beatport announced two new subscription services tailored towards professional DJs: Beatport Link is a streaming service allowing music from the platform's library to be streamed directly into supported DJ software.
-Pioneer DJ served as a launch partner, offering integration through its newly developed mobile app WeDJ, and announcing that Rekordbox would support Link later in the year.
-Beatport also announced Beatport Cloud, which features full track playback, a management interface, and unlimited redownloads of purchased songs.
-In March 2021, Beatport launched a web-based DJ application known as Beatport DJ for Link subscribers, which offers support for Bluetooth and USB-based DJ controllers from major manufacturers.
+In May 2019, Beatport launched its subscription services Beatport Link and Beatport Cloud.

 Beatport stated that it had sold approximately 25.5 million songs in 2022, which accounted for approximately 12% of worldwide digital music sales.
 While the International Federation of the Phonographic Industry (IFPI) estimated in a 2023 report that global revenue from digital music sales had declined by 43.75% due to increased use of consumer-oriented music streaming services, Beatport had an increase of 35% over the same period, due primarily to its targeting of a captive market of DJs.
 At the same time, its streaming services had increased by 60% in the past two years.
 CEO Robb McDaniels cited familiarity with the streaming model among its customers, as well as a decision to lower the prices of its music downloads amid the onset of the COVID-19 pandemic in order to attract new and returning users.

 In May 2022, Beatport acquired the music discovery portal LabelRadar.

 In February 2023, it was announced that Beatport had acquired a majority stake in International Music Summit in Ibiza.